-Led by a board certified medical oncologist, the DCVR oncology team is skilled in the most up to date cancer treatment modalities, including chemotherapy, immunotherapy, and other systemic medications.
-Our team is ready to provide the compassionate care that you and your beloved pet deserve.
+The DCVR oncology service is headed by Dr. Julie Marie Gillem, a board-certified medical oncologist.
+The DCVR oncology team is skilled in the most up to date cancer treatment modalities, including chemotherapy, immunotherapy, and other systemic medications.
+Working paw-in-hand, our team is ready to provide the individualized, quality care that you and your beloved pet deserve.

 - A new patient appointment typically lasts 50 minutes from the time of the scheduled appointment, but if additional diagnostics are needed, you may be asked to leave your pet at the hospital for a few hours to allow time for the appropriate diagnostics to be performed.